 Due to the status of this building, however, I feel safe to break that rule.

-La Colle Falls Hydroelectric Dam is about 45 minutes east of Prince Alberta, Saskatchewan.
+La Colle Falls Hydroelectric Dam is about 45 minutes east of Prince Albert, Saskatchewan.
 I feel comfortable telling you this because this dam is a well-known, century-old, multi-million-dollar failure.
 The purpose of the dam was to use the roaring North Saskatchewan River to power the then young city of Prince Albert and lead it into the 20th Century.
 The city was expected to expand astronomically in the next few years, but due to the dam failing, the city nearly fell into bankruptcy.

 In 1909 Saskatchewan was booming, and it would continue booming throughout the Great War and the 1920s.
 Prince Albert was no different.
 As a young city with money to spend and a need to grow, the La Colle Falls Hydroelectric Dam was proposed.
 One of the engineers that helped with the Niagara Falls project was hired, and he employed local, unexperienced men to complete the project.
 Almost overnight the cost of the dam ballooned to over $3 million, which is close to $70 million of today's money.